mikaelsundell/icloud-snapshot/README.md

 **Other notes**

-If the snapshot is created while the computer is locked make sure you prevent it from sleeping, see "Prevent your Mac from automatically sleeping when display is off" checkbox in Energy Saver panel in System Preferences.
+If the snapshot is created while the computer is locked make sure you prevent it from sleeping, see `Prevent your Mac from automatically sleeping when display is off` checkbox in Energy Saver panel in System Preferences.

 **Limitations**

-Currently files starting with a ".." is not supported and will cause the APIs to fail.
-Such files can easily be detected with either **ls -la** in a terminal window for the files directory or closely monitoring icloud-snapshot.
-Whenever a download is in progress and the icloud drive progress is not moving this could be the reason.
+Currently files starting with a `..` is not supported and will cause the APIs to fail.
+Such files are reported at the end of icloud-snapshot.
+At all times watch out for progress next to the icloud icon in the finder side view, in rare cases the icloud daemon fails to sync and will stall.

 Packaging
 ---------